Top of page Skip to main content

 Information and communications technology

-Treasury continues to focus on improving its digital, data and cyber security capabilities.
-This allows us to enhance our effectiveness, improve efficiency, remain relevant and meet stakeholder expectations while working in a safe and secure way.
+Treasury continues to focus on improving and strengthening its digital, data, cyber security and artificial intelligence (AI) capabilities.
+This allows us to enhance our effectiveness, remain relevant and meet stakeholder expectations while working in a safe and secure way.

 Improved capabilities allow Treasury to protect against ongoing and emerging cyber threats while creating simple and positive digital experiences for stakeholders.
-Investment in data capability means we can use contemporary technologies to do our policy work.
+By investing in data and AI capability, and responsibly adopting AI tools, we will leverage contemporary technologies to enhance our policy work and improve our productivity, while preserving trust and confidence.

-During 2024–25, Treasury will continue to implement its first Enterprise Data Strategy.
-This Strategy sets a vision and direction for investment in data capability, governance and use across Treasury and complements the Digital and Cyber Security Strategy.
+During 2025–26, Treasury will develop and launch its second Enterprise Data Strategy.
+This Strategy will set out a vision and direction for investment in data culture, capability, governance and use across Treasury and will complement the Digital and Cyber Security Strategy.
+Across 2025–26, Treasury will integrate guidance on, and oversight of, AI into its existing strategies and governance arrangements.

 Risk oversight and management

-Risk management at Treasury is about enabling good decision making and robust, high‑quality and timely advice to government.
+Risk management at Treasury enables good decision making and robust, high‑quality, timely advice to government.

-Our risk management policy and framework support Treasury to meet its obligations under section 16 of the PGPA Act in line with the Commonwealth Risk Management Policy.
+Our risk management policy and framework support Treasury’s accountable authority, the Secretary, to meet her obligations under section 16 of the PGPA Act in line with the Commonwealth Risk Management Policy.

 Risk appetite and tolerance